wp-plugins/quick-featured-images/README.txt

 2. Search for 'Quick Featured Images'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
-5. Go to 'Media' => 'Quick Featured Images'
+5. Go to 'Featured Images'

 = Uploading in WordPress Dashboard =